If you have suffered food poisoning at a restaurant in Houston, you may have a right to seek compensation from the restaurant or food producer.

 Let our experienced attorneys review the specific facts of your foodborne illness and explain your legal options.
 There is no charge for the consultation with an attorney.
 Having a clear understanding of your legal rights will help you make a well-informed decision about how to move forward.

 At Herrman & Herrman, P.L.L.C., we are committed to client satisfaction.
-We are dedicated to helping the people of Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, Ft.
-Worth and the entire Rio Grande Valley.
+We are dedicated to helping the people of Houston, Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, and Ft.
+Worth , TX.